 What makes a good user experience?
 Solid performance and design are often must-haves.
 But users have also have come to expect a seamless app experience as they move from device to device - or from mobile to desktop.
 This is easy to get with a hybrid cross-platform approach.

 You can easily deliver the same set of features and experiences across desktop and mobile, all from a single codebase.
-Plus, when you use a framework like Ionic, the look and feel of your app will automatically adhere to the unique design patterns of whatever device your users are on at the time, whether it’s Android, iOS, or Windows.
+Plus, when you use a hybrid application development tool like Ionic, the look and feel of your app will automatically adhere to the unique design patterns of whatever device your users are on at the time, whether it’s Android, iOS, or Windows.

 3. Real-time app updates

-A hidden gem of the hybrid approach is the ability to update your app on the fly, without having to submit a new version to the app stores or ask users to update their app.
+A hidden gem of the hybrid app design is the ability to update your app on the fly, without having to submit a new version to the app stores or ask users to update their app.

 How is this possible?
 Well, app store policies require that any changes to native code must go through the app stores.
 However, it is permissible to make changes to the parts of your app that are considered web assets.
 And, since 90 percent of hybrid apps exist at the web layer, that means that with a service like Ionic Appflow you can change most of your app by pushing changes directly.
 That includes new features and critical bug fixes, which can be sent in real-time.